gnuninu/ansible_jenkins/README.md

 userkeys.yml

-This playbook creates a jenkins user on the remote servers with full sudo access by copying over related public key in order to allow operational jobs from a centrilized jenkins server configured with the Ansible plugin:
+This playbook creates a jenkins user on the remote servers with full sudo access by copying over related public key in order to allow operational jobs from a centralized jenkins server configured with the Ansible plugin:

 Jenkins ansible plugins info:
 https://wiki.jenkins.io/display/JENKINS/Ansible+Plugin